cyberdemetrius/demetriusportfolio/README.md

-<h1>Hi, I'm Demétrius Vianna Fernandes! </h1>
+<h1>Hi, I'm Demétrius Fernandes! </h1>
-I'm a Cybersecurity Professional, passionate about technology and a graduated in Law.
+I'm a Cybersecurity Analyst, passionate about technology and a Bachelor of Law.

 <h2>👨‍💻 Cybersecurity Projects:</h2>